Book Design FAQ

 I can send templates that are properly sized and margins clearly marked for your illustrator to use.
 I will also send a cover template, but for offset printing, the final cover template has to be requested directly from your printer.

-Once all the illustrations are completed and finalized I can have final files ready for review within 2 weeks, any revisions require an additional 1-2 days.
+Once all the illustrations are completed and finalized I can have final files ready for review within 2-3 weeks, any revisions require an additional 2-3 days.
+This also depends on my current workload and how many revisions are needed for both the artwork and any feedback from the author.

 You have up to 4 rounds of revisions.
 This means, you will review the file and request any number of edits to the file for the work I have done.
-Once you’ve made those comments in MarkUp and have no further edits that is one round of revisions.
+Once you’ve made those comments in MarkUp and have no further edits at that time, that is one round of revisions.

-I use a web-based platform called MarkUp for gathering all feedback.
+I use a web-based platform called MarkUp for gathering all feedback or we’ll have a PDF with comments depending on the project.
 I will share a link/invite you to your project space.
-You can place comments directly on the elements that you are referring to and I will comment and reply within the platform.
-Your comments will be marked as resolved once completed and the revised page will be uploaded to the same MarkUp link.
+You can place comments directly on the elements that you are referring to and I will comment and reply within the platform/file.
+Your comments will be marked as resolved once completed and the revisions will be reflected through the same link once I’ve gone through them all.

 I use Google Drive for all file storage and file sharing.
 You will receive a direct link to your project folder where you can upload your files and see all progress as I update your files.
 This is also where your final files will be available and any edits are saved to this folder in real time (this helps reduce any back and forth file sharing).